5 Key Elements Of Interior Design In Today’s Green Buildings

-Every day more and more emphasis is being placed on sustainable buildings.
+Every day, more and more emphasis is placed on sustainable buildings.
 If you are an interior designer, you must understand at least the bare basics of the five key elements of sustainable interior design.
 This is one challenge that many interior designers have yet to meet, but it is vital to understand these concepts, or you will lose business to a more progressive team of designers.
 Not only will you stay competitive in the field, but you will be doing something to preserve the environment we have been killing for far too long now.
 Here is just the tip of the proverbial iceberg.

 Energy Efficient Design

 Energy efficiency is an absolute must in green design.
-While so much emphasis is placed on manufacturing and vehicle emissions, it is now widely held that buildings are, in fact, responsible for a huge share in greenhouse gasses due to unmitigated energy consumption.
-Not only are heating and lighting important factors, but the actual living space can be designed to be energy efficient as well.
+While so much emphasis is placed on manufacturing and vehicle emissions, it is now widely held that buildings are, in fact, responsible for a huge share of greenhouse gasses due to unmitigated energy consumption.
+Not only are heating and lighting important factors but the actual living space can be designed to be energy efficient as well.
 Such things as airtight windows and doors and ceiling heights can make a huge difference in energy usage, so it is important to learn all you can about the actual architectural design elements that make for an energy-efficient building.

 Low Environmental Impact

 Next on the list would be the materials used in interior design.
 Recycled materials are becoming more plentiful as time goes on, but the one thing you should look for is that they are LEED-certified materials.
 Such things as recycled rejected toilets, glass, and stone can top the list of certified materials, according to the Leadership in Energy and Environmental Design (LEED) certification.
-This is a global organization that sets the standards for green building, and if the materials you use in your design are LEED-certified, you know you are meeting the highest of standards.
+This is a global organization that sets the standards for green building, and if the materials you use in your design are LEED-certified, you know you are meeting the highest standards.

 Waste Reduction